Tukwila, Washington: Education

 Tukwila School District, which covers the vast majority of the city, has five schools: Cascade View Elementary School, Thorndyke Elementary School, Tukwila Elementary School, Showalter Middle School, and Foster High School.
 Foster High School is among the most racially diverse schools in the United States, with students from 50 countries speaking 45 languages as of 2016.

 Also in the city is Raisbeck Aviation High School, a public technical school operated by the Highline Public Schools that opened in 2004.
 Other portions of the city are in the boundaries of the Highline Public Schools, Renton School District, Kent School District, and Seattle Public Schools.

 Sports

 The Seattle Seawolves, two-time champions of Major League Rugby, had played their home games at the Starfire Sports complex since 2018.
 The complex also served as the administrative and training home of the Seattle Sounders FC, and the main ground of their affiliate the Tacoma Defiance, until their move to Longacres in 2024.
 Seattle Reign FC moved their training facilities to Starfire in 2023 and will expand in the former Sounders space.

 Culture

 The Museum of Flight is an air and space museum located in the extreme northern part of Tukwila, adjacent to Boeing Field.
 Tukwila is also home to the Rainier Symphony, which conducts several performances each year at the Foster Performing Arts Center in Tukwila.

-In the 1990s and 2000s, "visiting Tukwila" was used as a euphemism for marital intercourse by Seattle Times columnist Erik Lacitis.